oracle/terraform-provider-oci/website/docs/d/datascience_model_deployments.html.markdown

 		* `health_check_port` - The port on which the container [HEALTHCHECK](https://docs.docker.com/engine/reference/builder/#healthcheck) would listen.
 The port can be anything between `1024` and `65535`.
 The following ports cannot be used `24224`, `8446`, `8447`.
 		* `image` - The full path to the Oracle Container Repository (OCIR) registry, image, and tag in a canonical format.
 The container image is optional while using service managed open source foundation model.
 Acceptable format: `<region>.ocir.io/<registry>/<image>:<tag>` `<region>.ocir.io/<registry>/<image>:<tag>@digest`
 		* `image_digest` - The digest of the container image.
 For example, `sha256:881303a6b2738834d795a32b4a98eb0e5e3d1cad590a712d1e04f9b2fa90a030`
+		* `predict_api_specification` - The chosen specification from predefined set of endpoints a user can access.
+For example, if the value is 'openai', the user can access OpenAI-compliant endpoints  like /v1/completions, /v1/chat/completions, /v1/models, etc., for inference.
 		* `image_signature_id` - OCID of the container image signature
 		* `server_port` - The port on which the web server serving the inference is running.
 The port can be anything between `1024` and `65535`.
 The following ports cannot be used `24224`, `8446`, `8447`.
 	* `infrastructure_configuration_details` - The infrastructure configuration details.